araffin/academic-kickstart/content/post/optuna/index.md

 ## Choosing Sampler and Pruner

 Finally, after defining the search space and the objective function, you have to choose a sampler and (optionally) a pruner (see [part one](../hyperparam-tuning/)).
-If you don't know what to choose, Optuna now has an [AutoSampler](https://hub.optuna.org/samplers/auto_sampler/) which will choose a recommended sampler (between `TPESampler`, `GPSampler` and `CmaEsSampler`) for you based on heuristics.
+If you don't know what to choose, Optuna now has an [AutoSampler](https://hub.optuna.org/samplers/auto_sampler/) which choosees a recommended sampler for you (between `TPESampler`, `GPSampler` and `CmaEsSampler`), based on heuristics.

 Here, I selected `TPESampler` and `MedianPruner` because they tend to be good default choices.
-Don't forget to pass `n_startup_trials` to both to warm up the optimization with a `RandomSampler` and to avoid premature convergence (like pruning potentially good trials too early):
+Don't forget to pass `n_startup_trials` to both to warm up the optimization with a `RandomSampler` (uniform sampler) and to avoid premature convergence (like pruning potentially good trials too early):

 ```python
 from optuna.pruners import MedianPruner